Claudiomics/azure-database-migration/README.md

 By default, the Public Network Access setting is set to Deny, which means that only traffic from within the Azure network is allowed to reach your SQL Server instance.
 To allow traffic from the public internet to reach your SQL Server instance, you can change the Public Network Access setting to Selected networks."

+I then had to connect to the on-premise db from Azure Data Studio.

 The follwing outlines this process in more detail:

 ## 3.1.
 Setting Up Azure SQL Database